David-patrick-chuks/SolanaPick/CONTRIBUTING.md

-# Contributing to SolanaPick
+# Contributing to Solana-Pick

-Thank you for your interest in contributing to SolanaPick!
+Thank you for your interest in contributing to Solana-Pick!
 We welcome contributions from the community to make this project better for everyone.

 ## Getting Started